478mkharb/devops-learning/Interview/Docker.md

 ## Q111.
 What is `docker commit`?

-`docker commit` creates a new image from a container's current filesystem state.
+`docker commit` creates a new image from a container’s current filesystem state.

 ``` bash